 To do this, I incorporate a lot of excerpts and close read activities that can be done even if a student hasn’t done the assigned reading.
 I often pull in excerpts in the form of learning stations.
 I’ll search for important excerpts that students can analyze even without having read the rest of the chapter, and then I’ll pair these with questions.
 I’ve done this with characterization, word choice, symbolism, and more.
 In my The Great Gatsby Chapter 4 Learning Stations, students analyze small snippets of the conversation between Nick and Gatsby in which Gatsby explains his background.
 At each station, students analyze Nick’s belief in Gatsby on a scale of 1-10, 1 being “Liar, Liar, pants on fire” and 10 being “Complete trust.”
 I also have The Great Gatsby Chapter 5 Symbolism Stations where each station contains excerpts about a different symbol in the novel.
 Once again, even students who haven’t read the chapter can closely read, dissect the excerpts, and make meaning by discussing the word choice and symbols with their peers.

 I also incorporate a lot of collaboration and small-group work, because whole group discussions can easily flop when many of your students haven’t read.
 If you’re only calling on the handful of kiddos who have read, that’s not productive.
 Neither is calling on students who can’t even recall basic plot points because they haven’t read.
 When you utilize learning stations and grouping strategies, students are more engaged and are exposed to more material.
 Sometimes I facilitate “discussion stations,” with different topics/questions that students rotate through.
 You can read about why I love learning stations here, how I design learning stations here, and how I facilitate learning stations here.
+If you’d like to check out my collection of print and digital learning stations, you can find them HERE.

 STRUCTURE TIME TO READ ALOUD IN CLASS